 - Pour batter into prepared baking dish, and spread evenly.

-- Bake for 30 to 40 minutes, or until a toothpick inserted in the center comes out clean.
-Remove from oven and cool completely in the pan.
+- Bake for 35 to 40 minutes, or until a toothpick inserted in the center comes out clean.
+Remove from oven and cool completely in the pan (about 1 hour).

 - Poke holes in the cake’s surface using the back end of a wooden spoon.

 - Whisk together the evaporated milk and sweetened condensed milk.
 Pour the milk mixture all over your cake so it gets into all the holes you just made.